NethermindEth/stellar-private-payments/README.md

 [![Telegram](https://img.shields.io/badge/Telegram-2CA5E0?style=flat&logo=telegram&logoColor=white)](https://t.me/stellar_privacy)
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0A66C2?style=flat&logo=linkedin&logoColor=white)](https://www.linkedin.com/groups/18809039/)

+> [!WARNING]
-> **Disclaimer**: This project is a **Proof of Concept (PoC)** and prototype implementation.
+> This project is a **Proof of Concept (PoC)** and prototype implementation.
 It is intended for research and educational purposes only.
 The code has not been audited and should not be used in production environments with real assets.

 A privacy-preserving payment system for the Stellar network using zero-knowledge proofs.
 This implementation enables users to deposit, transfer, and withdraw tokens while maintaining transaction privacy through Groth16 proofs.